Treefrog/Handbook/ReadMe.md

 The **Goals of Treefrog** clarify what we are trying to accomplish as an organization.

-Then, the **First Principles** (the "why") are the guiding principles of how and why we have chosen to build the company - the core concepts which drive our reason to exist (vs. going to work somewhere else).
+Then, the **First Principles** (the "why") are the guiding principles of how and why we have chosen to build the company - the core concepts which drive our reason to exist.

 The **Philosophies** of Treefrog drive deeper into how it is that we interpret these principles at a high level to ensure that we have compelling and well thought-through rationale to make decisions as a team.

 The **Tao of Frog** includes clarity on how we expect individuals to act as a member of Treefrog.
 These are guiding principles for the attitudes of the individuals working together at Treefrog as a team.

-The **Manual** (the "how") includes the rules and boundaries of working at Treefrog, that all Frogs are obligated to follow.
+The **The Manual** (the "how") includes the rules and boundaries of working at Treefrog, that all Frogs are obligated to follow.
 Each section of the "Manual" is composed of more than just "the rules" - but rather with a "spirit", a "simple acid test hard rule", and with detailed examples of interpretation and examples of how this rule came to exist.
-These are not aritrary rules: each one has been thought out in detail, and deserves to be both defended amd challenged.
+These are not arbitrary rules: each one has been thought out in detail, and deserves to be both defended amd challenged.

-It's not a lie to accept that Sean (our CEO - hey, that's me!) wrote and compiled most of these theories.
-But he's not perfect, nor has he learned everythin, nor can he anticipate everything or see every side of the cube all at once.
+It's not a lie to accept that Sean Stephens (our CEO - hey, that's me!) wrote and compiled most of these theories.
+But he's not perfect, nor has he learned everything, nor can he anticipate everything or see every side of the cube all at once.
 Get involved!
 Make Treefrog the remarkable team it has the potential to be.

 ### Table of Contents